NEFSC/READ-SSB-Lee-metadata/MQRS.md

 # Overview
 Tables: MQRS_MORT_ELIG_CRITERIA
+MQRS_ALLOCATION_TRANSFER -- Permanent transfer of share
 Location: NEFSCDB1

 Schema: NEFSC_GARFO
 The MQRS system is fun.
 It contains information on "eligibilities."
 The sector rosters are also stored here.
 It is used in conjunction with other tables, but not cross-referenced against them for logical consistency.

+MQRS_ALLOCATION_TRANSFER contains permanent transfer of shares, in percentages, and the price.
+This table is maintained in double-book accounting, so there is 1 row for the buyer and one row for the seller.

 The SECTOR schema still exists on SOLE.